chadallison/abnoRmal/README.md

-here we have three different versions of the album. again, taking a look at the album images, i can tell which one is the version currently on spotify, so i will choose that one to keep.
+here we have three different versions of the album. again, taking a look at the album images, i can tell which one is the version currently on Spotify, so i will choose that one to keep.

+### omitting duplicates for “Is This It”

 ``` r
 strokes = strokes |>